sskygod/pdwiki/src/pages/typography/typography_system/typography_hierarchy_levels/typography_hierarchy_levels.md

 The first element to create text hierarchy that cames to our minds is type size, and it consists of making the most important parts of our text larger (Heading and subheading) in comparison to the less important (body text) making the bigger elements as a tool to grab the attention of the reader.
 If you want to use type size to create visual hierarchy in your design layout you can use the traditional typographic scales present in most word processing programs and it the scale is 6, 7, 8, 9, 10, 11, 12, 14, 16, 18, 21, 24, 30, 36, 48, 60, and 72. [[13]],[[14]]

 ![alt text](How-To-Create-Typographic-Hierarchy-Using-Type-Size.webp)

+- Keep headings prominent with larger sizes and bold weights.
+- Use smaller sizes and lighter weights for subtitles or secondary information.
+- Use font sizes consistently across the website for a polished look (e.g., H1: 36px, H2: 28px, Body: 16px).

 Refer to [Modular Scale](../modular_scale/modular_scale)